dnsimple/dnsimple-developer/content/v2/templates.markdown

     GET /:account/templates

-List templates for the account.
+List templates from the account.

 ### Parameters